New York City Building Collapse Lawyer

 The clock usually begins to run on the date of your accident.
 Even if you aren’t sure how or why the building collapsed, it’s best to speak with a personal injury lawyer right away.
 We can work to preserve your right to get the money you need from all available sources.

-Call Our NYC Building Collapse Lawyers for a Free Consultation Today
+Call Our New York City Construction Accident Law Firm for a Free Consultation Today

 When a building collapse causes extensive damage and injuries, it’s natural to want to wait and see what someone else’s investigation finds.
 Waiting comes with its costs.